golangci/golangci-lint/README.md

       --max-same-issues int         Maximum count of issues with the same text.
 Set to 0 to disable (default 3) -n, --new                         Show only new issues: if there are unstaged changes or untracked files, only those changes are analyzed, else only changes in HEAD~ are analyzed.
                                     It's a super-useful option for integration of golangci-lint into existing large codebase.
-                                    It's not practical to fix all existing issues at the moment of integration: much better don't allow issues in new code
+                                    It's not practical to fix all existing issues at the moment of integration: much better to not allow issues in new code.
+                                    For CI setups, prefer --new-from-rev=HEAD~, as --new can skip linting the current patch if any scripts generate unstaged files before golangci-lint runs.
       --new-from-rev REV            Show only new issues created after git revision REV --new-from-patch PATH         Show only new issues created in git patch with file path PATH -h, --help                        help for run